SegersIan/knowledge-base/content/ai/_index.md

     * predicts the neighbors from the center word.
     * Better for when data is large

+## RRN and LSTM

+* **Recurrent Neural Network (RRN)**
+* **Long short-term Memory**

+## Compute Unified Device Architecture (CUDA)

+### CUDA
+CUDA is a parallel computing platform and programming model developed by NVIDIA that lets developers use the GPU (graphics processing unit) for general-purpose computing.
+It allows coordination between the CPU and GPU, but the GPU — not the CPU — is what does the parallel computation.t Te CPU manages tasks, the GPU does the heavy parallel lifting.

+### CUDA COre
+* A CUDA Core is basically a single processing unit inside an NVIDIA GPU that executes one part of a parallel task.
+* A CPU has a few powerful cores that handle complex tasks one after another.
+* A GPU has thousands of smaller CUDA cores that handle many simple tasks at the same time — perfect for graphics rendering and AI computations.

+### Tensor Core

+* A Tensor Core is a specialized type of core inside newer NVIDIA GPUs, designed to speed up matrix and tensor (multi-dimensional array) math, which is the backbone of deep learning.
+* CUDA Cores → handle general parallel math (like adds, multiplies, etc.).
+* Tensor Cores → handle matrix multiplications and accumulations (the heavy stuff in neural networks) much faster and with mixed precision.
+* Tensor Cores are specialized hardware units in NVIDIA GPUs built to accelerate deep learning computations far beyond what regular CUDA cores can do.

+---

 ## History Of LLMs

 * **Rule-Based Language Models** - Rules & Regex (but extremely hard for an entire language)